 Look no further than Jackobob cottage (near Flamborough Head) for stunning views and an escape to the wild beauty of the Yorkshire coast...

 Resting on the cliff top overlooking Thornwick Bay and a breathtaking sea view, this 1930s white-wood detached holiday cottage has visitors in awe of the magnificent, raw beauty of the Yorkshire coastline.
 You can cook, dine, or relax with a cup of tea, looking out over miles of coastal scenery.
 Or you can wake up to a panorama of ocean from the upstairs bedroom.
 Decorated and equipped to a good standard, Jackobob is a perfect base for a fantastic holiday.
-You can walk stright onto the clifftop from the front door.
+In 2015 the cottage was re-roofed, had new Scandinavian windows and doors installed throughout, and a new bathroom.
+You can walk straight onto the clifftop from the front door.
 You are only 2 miles from the renowned Royal Society for the Protection of Birds Sanctuary at Bempton.
 Alternatively, you can watch the puffins, razorbills, gannets and short-eared owls from the comfort of your living room – quite simply Jackobob is one of the best sea bird watching cottages in England.
 There are also two golf courses in the area and the attractions of the glorious resort of Bridlington are only three miles away.
 Shops are a pleasantt 1/2 mile walk, the Viking pub is 500 yards away and there are several restaurants within a mile in Flamborough and towards North Landing.

 Ground floor: Living/dining room with French doors.
 Kitchen.
 2 bedrooms: 1 double, 1 twin.
 Bathroom with shower over bath and toilet.
 Laminate floors throughout.
 First floor: 1 double bedroom with sloping ceiling.
 Separate toilet with sloping ceiling.